skip to content

 To help build local experience and competence required to develop and operate the project, we work hand in hand with the New York City Economic Development Corporation (NYCEDC) as well as the New York State Energy Research and Development Authority (NYSERDA).

-We have partnered with NYCEDC to establish an Offshore Wind Ecosystem Fund, a $5 million clean energy community fund to support sustainable growth, empowerment of underserved areas, and climate justice in the offshore wind ecosystem in New York City.
+We have partnered with NYCEDC to establish an Offshore Wind Ecosystem Fund, a $5 million energy community fund to support sustainable growth, empowerment of underserved areas, and climate justice in the offshore wind ecosystem in New York City.
 The Fund has three key objectives:

 • Develop career pathways in the offshore wind ecosystem through job education and training